KristofferC/NearestNeighbors.jl/README.md

 ## Range searches

-A range search is the method of finding all neighbors within the range `r` of given point(s).
+A range search finds all neighbors within the range `r` of given point(s).
 This is done with the method:
 ```jl
 inrange(tree, points, r, sortres = false) -> idxs